ActiveState/doozerconfig/README.md

 }
 ```

+# Notes

+- If a file is deleted from doozer, the config struct is not updated
+  (unless it a map entry).
+Perhaps we should update the value to a
+  default value (as specified in a `default` struct tag).

 # Changes

-- *Oct, 2012*:
+- **Oct, 2012**:

-  - Support for loading maps
+  - Support for loading map types

-  - `Load` now takes a mandatory doozer revision. `Monitor` doesn't
+  - API: `Load` now takes doozer revision as a mandatory argument.

-  take a revision argument, instead uses the one passed to `Load`.
+  - API: `Monitor` doesn't take a revision argument anymore.
+Instead
+    it uses the one passed to `Load`.